-Alozaina is around 50 kilometres from Málaga city, in the Sierra de las Nieves region.
-If you're travelling by car we suggest taking the A-357 and then the A-354 which will take you to the town.
+Alozaina is in the Sierra de las Nieves region about 50 kilometres from Málaga.
+Drive along the A-357 and then continue on the A-354 until you reach the town.

 Alozaina is situated in an especially spectacular landscape which extends from the River Grande valley until the Mount Prieta and links with Serranía de Ronda and the Guadalhorce Valley.
 For lovers of nature and active tourism, this town is like a film set.
 Hiking, potholing and climbing are just some of the sports you can do in the surrounding areas.

 From the ladera de Sierra Prieta you can reach the La Ventanilla area, and at the border with the Valle del Guadalhorce region you will find one of Alozaina"s most beautiful parts, the River Jorox valley.
 Here the countryside combines sheer caves and potholes with farmland.

 Nearby the town there is also the Parque Natural de la Sierra de las Nieves.

 This area has been declared a Biosphere Reserve by UNESCO and awarded the EDEN prize in (European Destinations of Excellence) in the Intangible Heritage and Tourism category.
 The park is made up of more than 20,163 hectares and constitutes one of Andalusia"s richest ecological strongholds due to its 3000 hectares of Spanish fir, a species in danger of extinction.